Logo Worldwide Pricing

 3. What Changed Since 2025

-• Higher sensitivity to affordability as price levels and costs remain volatile in many regions.
+• Higher sensitivity to affordability when price levels and costs move differently by country.

-• More pressure to localize as global audiences compare prices instantly across markets.
+• More pressure to localize as customers compare local currency prices, features, and alternatives.

-• Greater need for guardrails so regional discounts do not erode margins.
+• Greater need for guardrails so regional discounts do not erode margins or create hard-to-maintain price lists.

 4. Cost Pressure and Customer Sensitivity